leolani/cltl-speechsynthesis/README.md

 ### Description

 This package contains multiple implementations to create spoken language for any written text.
-The modules planned are:
+The different voices implementeda are:

 - [X] WaveNet
 - [X] Mozilla-TTS